Deep Dive into C/C++ Compilation and Linking: Introduction

 demo.c:(.text+0x1b): undefined reference to `extern_func'

-Our familiar error appears! undefined reference, indicating that the linker is complaining it cannot find the definition of extern_func.
-Let's look closely:
+collect2: error: ld returned 1 exit statusA familiar error has appeared! undefined reference, which means the linker is complaining that it cannot find the definition for extern_func.
+Let's take a closer look:

 [charliechen@Charliechen linkers]$ nm -f sysv demo_extern.o